TanawatPawanta/QuadCopter_simulation/README.md

 > 2. Quadcopter Degree of Freedom
 > 3. Quadcopter Dynamics
 > >  - External force and torque
-> >  - Equation of Motion (EOM)
-> > >How to solve equations to find The equations of motion of the quadcopter are therefore applied by the Euler-Lagrange Method, where the Lagrangian (L) is the difference between the kinetic energy (K.E.) and the gravitational potential energy (P.E.).
+> > > From the above, we can write external force and torque in matrix form as follows.
 ```math
 \vec{F}_{ext} = R_{rpy}
 \begin{bmatrix} 0 \\ 0 \\ k\left(\sum_{i=1} ^4 w_i^2 \right) \end{bmatrix} - \begin{bmatrix} A_{x}\dot{x} \\ A_{y}\dot{y} \\ A_{z}\dot{z} \end{bmatrix}